About Our Members and Trustees/Governors

 Mrs Fuller holds a strong belief that education is the key to a better understanding of, and respect for the marine world.
 And that children’s imaginations have no boundaries, they hold the answers if we give them the problems to solve.

 Mrs Hall was appointed Staff Trustee/Governor in December 2021.
+She is Link Governor for Art, ICT Support – Network – E-Learning and Music.
 She has been a member of the support staff at Kepier since January 2020.
 She currently undertakes the role of Finance Officer, although she has completed multiple support roles, including Office Manager, which have widened her knowledge of various departments within the administration structure.
 Mrs Hall is currently working towards AAT qualification.

 Mrs Hall believes education sets learners up for life, allowing our young people to ‘dream big’ and providing the background to enable them to achieve those dreams.
 She knows that education helps shape learners into respectable, law abiding citizens.

-Outside of work, Mrs Hall enjoys spending time with her little girl and family.
+Outside of work, Mrs Hall enjoys spending time with her family.
 An interesting fact about Mrs Hall is that she used to partake in amateur (WWE style) wrestling and performed on a number of shows prior to becoming a mother!

-Mr Houghton’s role of Trustee/Governor began in June 2019 and he is Link Governor for Maths, Numeracy and History.
+Mr Houghton’s role of Governor began in June 2019 and he is Link Governor for Maths, Numeracy and History.
 His qualifications include BSC (Hons) Sport and Exercise Leadership and he has a Primary PGCE.
-He is Assistant Headteacher at Shiney Row Primary School and currently teaches Year 6 but has taught across the primary age range.
+He is Headteacher at Shiney Row Primary School and has taught across the primary age range.
 He is responsible for teaching and learning throughout the school and plays an important role in analysing and acting upon whole school data.
 He has also previously worked as a Parent Support Advisor and at a Pupil Referral Unit – both of which were in the Secondary sector.

 Mr Houghton believes that education gives people the knowledge and skills they require to succeed in all aspects of life.
 It forms the building blocks and foundations of every choice we make and has no limits to where it can take us if harnessed in the correct way.
 Hard work and education are the keys to every door.